 - You cannot re-enter an ME onto an ME that is re-entered into the first ME unless Re-entry Loops is turned on.
-For example, ME 1 cannot be re-entered into ME 3 when ME 3 is already re-entered into ME 1. - You cannot re-enter an ME into itself. - The Program/Preset ME cannot be re-entered into another ME if the Mix/DSK option is installed. - Re-entry chains of more than 4 MEs can cause line drops.
-Any combination of MEs can be re-entered safely, as long as there are less than 5 MEs in the chain.

-• You cannot create a re-entry chain of more than 4 MEs unless the Re-entry Depth personality option is set to Warn or Allow.
+For example, ME 1 cannot be re-entered into ME 3 when ME 3 is already re-entered into ME 1. - You cannot re-enter an ME into itself. - Re-entry chains of more than 4 MEs can cause line drops.
+Any combination of MEs can be re-entered safely, as long as there are less than 5 MEs in the chain. - You cannot create a re-entry chain of more than 4 MEs unless the Re-entry Depth personality option is set to Warn or Allow.